 Realization of deferred tax assets is dependent upon future taxable income, if any.
-The Company has established a valuation allowance to offset deferred tax assets as of December 31, 2020 and 2019, due to the uncertainty of realizing future tax benefits from its net operating loss carryforwards and other deferred tax assets.
-The valuation allowance increased by approximately \$12.5 million and \$9.8 million during the years ended December 31, 2020 and 2019, respectively.
+The Company has established a valuation allowance to offset deferred tax assets as of December 31, 2021 and 2020, due to the uncertainty of realizing future tax benefits from its net operating loss carryforwards and other deferred tax assets.
+The valuation allowance increased by approximately \$14.4 million and \$12.5 million during the years ended December 31, 2021 and 2020, respectively.
 The increase in the valuation allowance is mainly related to the increase in net operating loss carryforwards incurred during the respective taxable years.

-As of December 31, 2020 and 2019, the Company had federal net operating loss carryforwards of approximately \$177.2 million and \$134.2 million, respectively.
+As of December 31, 2021 and 2020, the Company had federal net operating loss carryforwards of approximately \$233.1 million and \$177.2 million, respectively.
 The federal net operating loss carryforwards generated during and after fiscal 2018 are carried forward indefinitely, while all others, along with the federal tax credit carryforwards, expire in years beginning in 2035.
-As of December 31, 2020 and 2019, the Company had state net operating loss carryforwards of approximately \$12.1 million, which begin to expire in 2035 and are available to offset future taxable income.
-As of December 31, 2020 and 2019, the Company had federal research and development tax credit carryforwards of approximately \$4.8 million and \$3.7 million, respectively.
-As of December 31, 2020 and 2019, the Company had state research and development tax credit carryforwards of approximately \$4.3 million and \$3.2 million, respectively.
-Moreover, as of December 31, 2020, the Company recorded federal and state reserves of approximately \$1.2 million and \$1.1 million, respectively, as uncertain tax positions.
+As of December 31, 2021 and 2020, the Company had state net operating loss carryforwards of approximately \$12.1 million, which begin to expire in 2035 and are available to offset future taxable income.
+As of December 31, 2021 and 2020, the Company had federal research and development tax credit carryforwards of approximately \$6.1 million and \$4.8 million, respectively.
+As of December 31, 2021 and 2020, the Company had state research and development tax credit carryforwards of approximately \$5.5 million and \$4.3 million, respectively.
+Moreover, as of December 31, 2021, the Company recorded federal and state reserves of approximately \$1.5 million and \$1.4 million, respectively, as uncertain tax positions.
 If not utilized, the federal credit carryforwards will begin expiring in 2035.
 The state credits carry forward indefinitely.

 In March 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was enacted in response to the COVID-19 pandemic.
 The tax relief measures under the CARES Act for businesses include a five-year net operating loss carryback, suspension of annual deduction limitation of 80% of taxable income from net operating losses generated in a tax year beginning after December 31, 2017, changes in the deductibility of interest, acceleration of alternative minimum tax credit refunds, payroll tax relief, and a technical correction to allow accelerated deductions for qualified improvement property.
-The Company claimed employee retention tax credits in the amount of \$0.4 million for the period ended December 31, 2020.
+The CARES Act did not have a material effect on the realizability of deferred income tax assets or tax expense in 2021.
+The Company claimed employee retention tax credits in the amount of \$0.4 million for the year ended December 31, 2020.